Click to go to the CreekDontRise.com(tm) home page

 What Happened to Traditional Ducimer Playing Styles?

-As Appalachian dulcimer edged toward the Folk mainstream, the old modal ballads that it supported did not.
-New players, especially those who picked up the instrument from 1970 on wanted to play more kinds of songs and in more style.
+As Appalachian dulcimer edged toward the Folk mainstream, most of the old modal ballads that it supported did not.
+New players, especially those who picked up the instrument from 1970 on wanted to play more modern songs in more modern styles.
+As result,

-One perceived need was the ability to play in D, a popular Folk and Country key.
+• Additional frets were added, to make it easier to play in D major, a popular Folk and Country key.

 For an overview of the ways how most people play Appalachian dulcimer today, click here.